SwethaMagesh/blockchain_assignment1/README.md

 ```
 Output: Chain visualisations are found in fig folder while logs of arrival and creation of blocks, transactions are in the logs folder.

+Legend for fig folder:
+Green - Honest visible chain,
+Pink  - Created by node and released
+Red   - Created by node and not yet released
+Blue  - Created by other nodes
+---

 **NOTE: Networkx libraries for generation of graph gets stuck sometimes.
 If the script takes more time, just rerun the command again.**

 **Requirements:**